jostyee/leetcode-helper/README.md

 when i submit my solutions, sometimes my solutions will fail in some cases,

-and leetcode will be kind to tell us the input of the cases
+and leetcode will be kind to tell us the input of the case

 in which our submission failed.

 but leetcode input is just a string, which may represent a tree or graph

-or linkedlist, so if we can convert the input to the original data
+or linkedlist, etc. so if we can convert the input to the visual original data

-structure displayed in pic, it would help us to figure out what's wrong
+structure, it would help us to figure out what's wrong.